Jawabreh0/moderation-api/README.md

-The API has 5K RPD, andn 250 RPM
+The API has 5K RPD, and 250 RPM